American Standard Faucets Review & Rating Updated: June 3, 2025

 Show More

-American Standard also owns an "interest" in an enamelware factory in the Dominican Republic: Sanitarios Dominicanos S.A. (also known as Sadosa Standard), and ceramics plants in Indonesia, South Korea (American Standard Korea Inc.), Thailand (American Standard B&K Public Company Ltd.) and South Africa.
+American Standard also owns an "interest" in an enamelware factory in the Dominican Republic: Sanitarios Dominicanos S.A. (also known as Sadovsa Standard), and ceramics plants in Indonesia, South Korea (American Standard Korea Inc.), Thailand (American Standard B&K Public Company Ltd.) and South Africa.

-We expect LIXIL to consolidate manufacturing and distribution, and, in fact, the process has already started.
-American Standard's maquila in Mexico assembles a good many of the Grohe faucets sold in the U.S. alongside American Standard faucets.
 In the first five weeks of 2018, the maquila shipped more than 5 tons of faucets and spare parts to Grohe in the U.S. During the same period it received several tons of parts and components from Grohe India Pvt.
 Ltd.

-American Standard has never been especially well known for faucets.
+American Standard has never been particularly well known for faucets.
 Its main line of products has always been ceramic, steel, and cast iron: toilets, sinks, and bathtubs.
-Faucets seem to have always been sort of a sideline, offered just to round out its sanitary ware lines.

-That may be changing, however.
-LIXIL seems to be putting more emphasis on faucets.
-American Standard is highlighting better design as indicated by the company's recently opened design studio in New York City, and additions to its design staff headed by Jean-Jacques L'Henaff, a graduate of L'Ecole Superieure de Design Industriel in Paris.
+The company is improving its faucet designs as indicated by its recently opened design studio in New York City, and additions to its design staff headed by Jean-Jacques L'Henaff, a graduate of L'Ecole Superieure de Design Industriel in Paris and generally considered one of the world's premier industrial designers.

 The Edgewater also merited a coveted Good Design Award as did the Studio S bath faucet collection and the Beale MeasureFill touchless faucet that meters out a specific amount of water, then stops.
 No more fussing with a measuring cup to get a precise amount of water for a recipe.
 Dial in the amount needed and turn on the faucet to dispense exactly that amount.

-The Good Design award, sponsored by the Chicago Athenaeum Museum of Architecture and Design, is the oldest and most prestigious of the international design awards.
+The Good Design Award, sponsored by the Chicago Athenaeum Museum of Architecture and Design, is the oldest and most prestigious of the international design awards.

 A number of faucet finishes are available but vary from faucet to faucet.

-Almost every faucet is available in the usual polished chrome and in some version of nickel: brushed, satin or polished.
+Almost every faucet is available in the usual polished chrome and in some version of nickel: brushed, satin, or polished.

 There are at least two kinds of bronze: Oil-rubbed bronze (which to us looks more like what other companies call antique bronze with its copper highlights) and Legacy Bronze (which looks more like what we think of as oil-rubbed bronze).